Olive leaf extract is a natural source of wellness with therapeutic properties that are:

 Protects the brain against Alzheimer’s and Parkinson’s

 Oleuropein is also shown to have a protection against Alzheimer’s disease.
-The antioxidant effects of olive leaf extract may also help with preventing damage or loss of dopamine neurons that’s associated with Parkinson’s disease as well.
+The antioxidant effects of olive leaf extract may also help with or loss of dopamine neurons that’s associated with Parkinson’s disease as well.

 Improves heart health